 Distillates are cannabis oils that have been taken through a vacuum or steam process, usually several times, in order to isolate particular cannabinoids such as tetrahydrocannabinol (THC) or cannabidiol (CBD).

 The end-product has very little flavor or smell, which allows concentrate manufacturers to modify the original solution so that they can create unique products.
 Companies sometimes add terpenes and flavors to distillates to enhance both their aroma and effects.

 What Else Is in My Cannabis Vape Cartridge?

 Once they extract the oil, cannabis concentrate manufacturers use a variety of techniques to create their final product.

-For cartridges, the oil must remain viscous (have a thick and sticky consistency) in order for it to turn into vapor when properly heated and so that the concentrates don’t gum up.
-This can involve mixing raw cannabis oil with other additives, including:
+For cartridges, the oil must remain viscous (maintain a thick and sticky consistency) in order for it to turn into vapor when properly heated and so that the concentrates don’t gum up.
+This can involve mixing raw cannabis oil with other additives, including the following:

 - Coconut oil

 - Vegetable glycerin